 22. How is cardiac output measured?

-By injecting a bolus of saline at a known temperature that is less than the body’s, into the proximal lumen.
+Injecting a bolus of saline at a known temperature less than the body’s into the proximal lumen.

 23. What does the SVO2 measurement tell us?